ORNL/intersect-architecture/iri/patterns/long.rst

 steered, i.e., its parameters need to be changed over time based on experiment progress.
-For example, an open-field plant growth experiment investigating the absobtion of CO\ :sub:`2` may regulate the amount of CO\ :sub:`2` in different parts of the field to adjust for envoronmental factors, such as sun exposure and rain.
+For example, an open-field plant growth experiment investigating the absobtion of CO\ :sub:`2` may regulate the amount of CO\ :sub:`2` in different parts of the field to adjust for environmental factors, such as sun exposure and rain.
 The resources required to steer this single experiment need to be available over an extended period of time.